 Problems occur when too much Cortisol is being produced.
 When this happens, the immune system is weakened which leads to numerous secondary problems.
 There is also a strong link between excess cortisol and bone density conditions such as osteoporosis and, over the long term, muscle wasting.
 These are just two of many secondary conditions that can develop as a consequence of over-production.
 We discuss some of these in more detail in the Articles section of the web site.

-Symptoms differ in Horses and dogs, so we have deliberately separated all content into categories to deal with each separately.
+Symptoms differ for cushings disease in Horses and dogs, so we have deliberately separated all content into categories to deal with each separately.
 If you need information for horses, you can visit that section and if you’re more interested in dogs, then there’s a section for that too.

 In each of the separate sections, we will provide information on the following: